SamShmid/Sam-Smart-Mirror/index.md

 # First Milestone

-My first milestone was setting up and hooking up the Raspberry Pi and all the necessary components onto my tv.
-The heatsinks, the sd card, and the controller were all added to ensure that the Raspberry Pi was working.
-Instead of the Raspberry Pi Os software, I had to first download a different software called Retro Pie.
-With Retro Pie, I needed to download an Imager for Raspberry Pi.
-Raspberry Pi Imager automatically downloads a list of the latest versions of Raspbian supported by the Raspberry Pi.
-Raspbian is the typical Raspberry Pi Os software, the one I needed on the Raspberry Pi was Retro Pi.
-With the included SD card, I plugged in the SD into my computer and launched the Imager.
-The imager allowed me to set the Operating System to Retro Pi instead of Raspbian onto the SD card.
-With the OS imaged onto the SD, I plugged the SD card back into the Raspberry Pi and rebooted the system and Retro Bi booted up.
+My first milestone was setting up my Raspberri Pi and the Magic Mirror2 software.
+I installed the Raspberry Pi OS on a sd card than inserted it into my Raspberry Pi.
+After setting up the software I enabled SSH and VNC in order to be able to connect to the Raspberry Pi with my computer.
+I installed the Magic Mirror2 software, but I intially ran into problems starting up the software until i realzied you have to change directories to do so.
+After getting that working I installed modules, and I was doing so I ran into problems in the config file because there were errors in my code.
+Than with the help of my instructor we went through the code and found a missing "}" to be the culprit.
+After this everything was smooth sailing and I was able to configure the software without issue.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/WaIqpAlDoYg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>